santhosh250101/low-level-design/decorator/Decorator.md

 ## decorator is (has a + is a)

+# is a relation: since decorator class extends base class.
+# has a relation: since target class has instance of base class.

 # why decorator pattern is needed
 # consider we have a pizza shop where we sell veg pizza,chicken pizza
 # so we create base class pizza and veg pizza, chicken pizza extends pizza.